 But the new procedure is quite different.
 The veteran participant is selected at random by the Magic Kingdom Entertainment Department.
 They didn’t share how they make the selection but I have a few thoughts.

-In order to make the selection Disney needs to identify who is a veteran.
-I see two ways they could do this:
+In order to make the selection Disney needs to identify a person as being a veteran.

-Rope drop is the morning park opening, prior to the scheduled park opening people are allowed to travel to and pass through the turnstiles, but are barred from going further into the park by a rope.
+Rope drop is the morning park opening, prior to the scheduled park opening people are allowed to travel to and pass through the magic band scanners, but are barred from going further into the park by a rope.
 Typically Disney Characters (from MK Entertainment) entertain those waiting.

 Do You Want To Get Picked?